Luis Garcia Player Props: Nationals vs. Giants

 Luis Garcia At The Plate

-- Garcia has 12 doubles, four triples, five home runs and 20 walks while batting .263.
+- Garcia is batting .266 with 12 doubles, four triples, five home runs and 20 walks.

-- Garcia has picked up a hit in 53 of 87 games this season, with multiple hits 29 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.